zaidalyafeai/curator/README.md

 ### Basic usage

-To use curator with a local model, povide your model local path in the model argument and set the backend to `vllm`:
+To use curator with a local model, provide your model local path in the model argument and set the backend to `vllm`:

 ```python
 model_path = "meta-llama/Meta-Llama-3.1-8B-Instruct"